 3 – Recommended car insurance coverage for PIP medical – Avoid the Managed Care Option when choosing the No-Fault PIP option with unlimited medical benefits

-- The Managed Care Option that was created by the new No-Fault will allow the insurance company to call the shots concerning your medical care after a car accident.
+- The Managed Care Option will allow the insurance company to call the shots concerning your medical care after a car accident.
 You’ll be forced to see doctors selected and hired by your insurance company.
 No longer will you be able to get medical care and treatment from the doctors you know and trust.
 And when you need a certain procedure, surgery, therapy or medication, you won’t be able to get it unless and until you first get your insurance company’s permission.
 You, not the insurance company, should be in the driver’s seat when it comes to your health and medical care after a car accident.
 That’s why we recommend that Michigan drivers decline the managed care option when they choose the No-Fault PIP option with unlimited medical benefits in their auto insurance policies.

 4 – Recommended car insurance coverage for property damage protection – Choose a limit of at least $100,000 (for out-of-state accidents)